PrincetonUniversity/Vatic/README.md

  - `--init-ruc-file` If this file exists, it will be treated as a saved reliability unit commitment from a previous iteration of Vatic that used the same grid and starting date.
 If it doesn't exist, Vatic will save the RUC from this run to the file for future use.
+The cached RUC file takes the form of a `.p` pickled Python object that is in the ballpark of `600K` and `30M` in size for the RTS-GMLC and the Texas grids respectively.

  - `--solver-args` A list of arguments to modify the behaviour of the solver used for RUCs and SCEDs.
 These should be given in the format ```--solver-args arg1=x arg2=y arg3=z ...```.
 For example, if you are using